 One of our favorite dessert bars are these Key Lime Bars.
 A little bit of tartness combined with the perfect amount of sweetness, these Lime Bars will become a staple dessert in your home too!

 These Key Lime Bars reminds me of summer…and our summer is fading too quickly for me.
 So if you are trying to hold onto summer as long as you can too, these might be a good way to do it!

-Key lime pie bars are a more portable version of the classic dessert, Key Lime Pie, but so much easier to make.
+These bars are a more portable version of the classic dessert, Key Lime Pie, but so much easier to make.
 You can make them with Key Limes which are a smaller limes that can usually be found in your local grocery store.
 You can also use bottled Lime juice if you are unable to find fresh limes.